laurieodgers/sipping/readme.md

 Despite the last commit being 5 years ago, this project is still in active use - I use it regularly to test SIP connectivity between networks.

+Feel free to submit any fixes with uncaught exceptions.

 ## License

 MIT License